TugbaNurCakir/JavaProjects/README.md

 # JavaProjects
-Java projects added, git commands, pull requests and merging are tried in this repo.
+Java projects added, git commands, pull requests and merging are practiced in this repo.

 **Project 1: Email Application**